microsoft/fluentui/rfcs/build-system/05-folder-organization.md

 1. Within the rfcs folder we should create a new subfolder called `react-components` and move all existing rfcs to this folder.
    - if needed additional `react`, `react-northstar`, or `web-components` RFCs can be created
    - RFCs that apply to the whole repo can go in a folder called `shared`
+2. Remove the specs folder and move any specs to the relevant packages folders
-2. We should remove the specs folder.
-We should be keeping specs up to date under the relevant package folders.
-Associating specs with particular packages scales better in a large repo such as this.
-The reason we don't do this for RFCs is that they span packages (and as is in the case of this RFC, sometimes span projects).
+   - We should be keeping specs up to date under the relevant package folders.
+   - Associating specs with particular packages scales better in a large repo such as this.
+   - The reason we don't do this for RFCs is that they span packages (and as is in the case of this RFC, sometimes span projects).

 ### Pros and Cons